 Maybe the soothing or inspiring aesthetic of complementary colors is what will get your specific customers wanting more.

 - Let the Visual Tell the Story

 Amplify your ad with copy, but make the image 80-ish% of your banner ad.
 Remember that some people will see it on mobile.
 The more text you add, the smaller the font needs to be… and the harder it is to read.

 Unless you do it to qualify your audience – say, your app targets a specific type of artist – don’t add all the visual details to one image.
 Your image needs to be interesting, but it needs to be easy enough to understand within a mere second or two, even on a small screen.

 If you need to show more details before customers download your app, create additional banners for the campaign, or direct them to a landing page to learn more.

-Bonus Tip: Gain Deeper Data
+Bonus Tip for advertising app: Gain Deeper Data

 Data is crucial in understanding how well your creative assets are performing for you, and how to improve your user acquisition efforts.

 Make sure you use an advertising platform that lets you compare campaigns in an efficient way.
 If you partner with a platform that lets you leverage one channel’s data to empower results on other channels, even better.